Ready to explore the future of graphic design? Here are 9 innovative graphic design trends to watch over the next year.

 Talking of weird and wonderful design trends, read up on Photo Manipulation to start combining photos, graphics and other visual elements to create bizarre, out-of-this world artworks and effects.

 Dreamy muted gradients are one of the next trends taking the graphic design world by storm.
-Featuring an ethereal look and feel, soft pastels and grainy textures, these gradients are being used everywhere from presentation design to branding and social media posts due to their visually pleasing aesthetic.
+Featuring an ethereal look and feel, soft pastels and grainy textures, these gradients are being used everywhere from presentation design to branding, social media posts and websites due to their visually pleasing aesthetic.

 “Gradients have come a long way in the technical execution of what’s possible,” says Sean Feehan, Envato UX Designer.
 “This has led to exciting exploration and developments with irregular and multicolour blends among the creative community.”